-Beacon Environmental and Urbantech Consulting have submitted a channel design (December 2019) that addresses the CVC objectives and seeks to restore the channel to a functioning NHS.
+Beacon Environmental, NAK and Urbantech Consulting have submitted a revised channel design (August 2020) that addresses the CVC objectives and agency comments received to date.
+The design seeks to restore the channel to a functioning NHS.
 Key design parameters have been included in this report to demonstrate that the block is sufficiently sized.
 Based on a fluvial assessment and hydraulic analysis, the following channel design parameters are proposed:

-- Low flow channel approximately 0.5m deep and 3.0m top width, with 2:1 side slopes. - Channel corridor bottom width of 9m to 14m - Channel corridor depth of 1.8m (to floodplain) - 3:1 side slopes
+- Low flow channel approximately 0.5m deep and 3.0m top width, with 2:1 side slopes. - Channel corridor bottom width of 11m to 16m, a significant improvement compared to the previous designs. - Channel corridor depth of 1.8m (to floodplain) - 2.5:1 to 3:1 side slopes with a 5:1 area near the downstream end of the channel; channel banks have been softened through the use of bio-engineering treatments. - Planting plans revised using a haitat-based approach; diversity of native species increased.

-This channel geometry can convey the maximum design flow of 20.5m3/s associated with the Regional event.
+This channel geometry can convey the maximum design flow associated with the Regional event.
 Since the proposed channel geometry is more efficient and has a wider bottom than the current channel, the flood elevations decrease and are contained within the channel block, thereby eliminating the spill onto the wastewater treatment plant.
-The low flow channel and proposed floodplain will provide opportunities for ecological enhancement. he proposed channel alignment will eliminate the flow diversion beneath the WWTP and allow for improved connectivity to the upper reaches of the creek.
+The low flow channel and proposed floodplain will provide opportunities for ecological enhancement, he proposed channel alignment will eliminate the flow diversion beneath the WWTP and allow for improved connectivity to the upper reaches of the creek.

-The majority of the corridor will remain in its current alignment, however the reach between Lakeshore Boulevard and the former rail corridor will be realigned to position the channel along the future New Haig Boulevard, with a channel crossing through the existing Plaster Form Inc. lands for connection back to the existing channel alignment and connectivity to the existing woodland.
+The majority of the corridor will remain in its current alignment particularly Phase 1 between the Jim Tovey Lakeshore Conseravtion Area and , however the reach between Lakeshore Boulevard and the former rail corridor (Phase 2) will be realigned to position the channel along the future New Haig Boulevard, with a channel crossing through the existing Plaster Form Inc. lands for connection back to the existing channel alignment and connectivity to the existing woodland.
 It is recognized that the portion of the channel (and New Haig Boulevard) on the Plaster Form Inc. lands cannot be constructed until Plaster Form Inc. participates in the development.
 The channel construction could be phased based on participation.
-Refer to Drawing GR-9 for details.
+Refer